Distributed Alignment Processes with Samples of Group Average: Solving the alignment problem

-\begin{recalltheorem}{thm:weight_opt} The weighted-average algorithm $\W^{\star}$ is optimal in the centralized setting. \end{recalltheorem} \begin{proof} (The proof follows the same line of arguments as the proof of Theorem~\ref{thm:matc_opt2}.)
-Our goal is to prove that Algorithm~$\W^{\star}$ is Kalman-perfect, that is, for every integer~$t\geq 1$, the Kalman filter associated with the moves produced by Algorithm~$\W^{\star}$ gives the estimate $\thh_t^\minus = 0$.
+The goal of this section is to prove Theorem~\ref{thm:weight_opt}.
+The proof follows the same line of arguments as the proof of Theorem~\ref{thm:matc_opt}.

+\begin{proof}(of Theorem~\ref{thm:weight_opt}) Our goal is to prove that Algorithm~$\W^{\star}$ is Kalman-perfect, that is, for every integer~$t\geq 1$, the Kalman filter associated with the moves produced by Algorithm~$\W^{\star}$ gives the estimate $\thh_t^\minus = 0$.
 This would conclude the proof of the theorem, by Proposition~\ref{thm:flocking_opt}.

 For this purpose, assume that all agents run Algorithm~$\W^{\star}$.
 We prove by induction that for every integer~$t\geq 0$, the Kalman filter produces the estimate $\thh_t^\minus = 0$.

 The base case, where $t=0$, holds since we assumed that the Kalman filter estimates zero at round zero, i.e.,~$\thh_0^\minus=0$.
 Next, let us assume that $\thh_t^\minus = 0$ for some integer~$t\geq 0$, and consider $t+1$.
 We have by definition,